Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Theory

-Not surprisingly, the result reveals that the model complexity depends on the structure of the original tree, mainly through the number of features, the height of the tree, and the maximum number of child nodes.
-In the case of a ``slim'' tree where the maximum number of child nodes is a relatively small value, this framework is expected to show good performance in prediction.
+Based on the proof in Section \ref{sec::app-thm-thm1} below, when $\lambda = 4\sigma\sqrt{2^k-1}\sqrt{\log (p \vee n)/n}$, the multiplicative constant can be set as $16$.
+Not surprisingly, the result reveals that the difficulty of the TSLA problem depends on the feature hierarchy mainly through the number of the original features ($p_0$), the depth of the tree ($h$), and the maximum number of child nodes ($k$).
+The term $\Omega(\bbeta^*,\bgamma^*; \alpha)$ measures the minimal penalty function evaluated at the truth, which is a natural measure of the complexity of the true model under both zero-sparsity and equi-sparsity.

+To further understand the complexity $\Omega(\bbeta^*,\bgamma^*; \alpha)$ of the TSLA method, we introduce the following definition and results regarding the coarsest aggregation tree from \citet{yan2021rare}.